C2SM/clim-sanity-checker/README.md

 * On Piz Daint (CSCS)
 You need to construct your personal python virtual environment based on cray-python PyExtensions modules, containing xarray and begins.

- > module load cray-python PyExtensions
+ > module load cray-python/3.6.5.7 python_virtualenv/15.0.3

  > python -m venv --system-site-packages [name_you_choose_for_your_virtualenv]

  > source [name_you_choose_for_your_virtualenv]/bin/activate

- > pip install xarray
+ > pip install --upgrade pip numpy

- > pip install begins
+ > pip install pandas xarray netcdf4 begins matplotlib

+ The next time you log in on Piz Daint, you can get your environment back by typing:
+ > source [name_you_choose_for_your_virtualenv]/bin/activate

  More infos concerning python virtual environments at CSCS here : https://user.cscs.ch/tools/interactive/python/